The Theatre Royal provides a beautiful space for performances,

 A heavy duty static rail (mid stage) can support lightweight scenery and extends off stage to allow for retraction.

 The stage lighting can be hired upon request, ranging from basic conventional wash to addition of RGB LED (static and moving).

 A cyclorama is also available for hire (with 12 LED ColorPix wash units).

-The FOH bar can support up to 300kg of weight and has DMX and digital capabilities.
+The FOH bar can support up to 300kg of weight and has DMX and digital connectivity.